windwalker-io/joomla-rad/docs/admin/model-list.md

 The `name` is same as what we want to filter in SQL column (eg: `sakura.state`), note you will need `onchange="this.form.submit();"` to submit form.

-Back to admin, you'll see filter select appear:
+Back to admin, you'll see filter select appeared:

 ![img](http://cl.ly/Uk3p/140331-0012.jpg)